 It is not new for public transport to be painted and used as an advertising tool.
-But if that art is taken to the aerospace, then its something else altogether!
-Well that is precisely what you stand a chance to see on the tail of a VistaJet Global Express XRA.
-As per a deal between VistaJet and Bombardier Aerospace, and street artist RETNA, the $60 million luxury aircraft which sees crème de la crème of the world will new be the highlight of VistaJet’s fleet of 31 private jets.
-The painting spots influences of gang graffiti, Asian calligraphy, Incan and Egyptian hieroglyphics, and Hebrew and Arabic script, which RETNA describes as an “international visual language”.
+But if that art is taken to the aerospace, then it’s something else altogether!
+Well, that is precisely what you stand a chance to see on the tail of a VistaJet Global Express XRA.
+As per a deal between VistaJet and Bombardier Aerospace, and street artist RETNA, the $60 million luxury aircraft that sees crème de la crème of the world will be the highlight of VistaJet’s fleet of 31 private jets.
+The painting spots influences of gang graffiti, Asian calligraphy, Incan and Egyptian hieroglyphics, and Hebrew and Arabic script, which RETNA describes as an “international visual language.”

-The art work was officially put for the world to enjoy at EBACE 2011, Geneva.
-The project comes in just as VistaJet and Bombardier sponsored RETNA’s “Hallelujah World Tour,” presented by Andy Valmorbida and Vladimir Restoin Roitfeld that was launched in February at New York.
-The tour will also visit places including London and Hong Kong for the remained of the year.
+The artwork was officially put for the world to enjoy at EBACE 2011, Geneva.
+The project comes in just as VistaJet and Bombardier sponsored RETNA’s “Hallelujah World Tour,” presented by Andy Valmorbida and Vladimir Restoin Roitfeld, launched in February in New York.
+The tour will also visit places including London and Hong Kong for the remainder of the year.